pw598/pw598.github.io/_posts/2025-05-31-MongoDB-via-MongoShell.md

 Although the code in this workbook is almost entirely focused on making commands through the Mongo shell, the Mongo tools such as <code>mongorestore</code> and <code>mongoimport</code> cannot be used through the Mongo shell, and must be called upon from the command line.

 The syntax for these commands is evident from the last two lines below.
 You could use hard-coding and ignore all of the variable-setting done by the preceding lines.
-The below creates a <code>.bat</code> file which can be run from the command line to import our <code>.bson</code> data file (using <code>mongorestore</code>, and <code>.json</code> metadata (using <code>mongoimport</code>).
+The below creates a <code>.bat</code> file which can be run from the command line to import our <code>.bson</code> file using <code>mongorestore</code>, and <code>.json</code> metadata using <code>mongoimport</code>.

 ```python